Menu

 5A at 24v is still 120w which is normally enough to run even a 5m/16ft of fairly high power 19.2w/m strip!
 The An-Penta-Mini gives you 2x 5A so you could potentially even run 10m!

-Even though it’s allow to aggregate these 2x 5A channels in a single 10A output, you run into the max limit of the individual output channels.
+But, even though that’s possible on the positive side, you run into the max limit of the individual output channels.
 If you wish to run 10m continuous of that 19.2w/m strip with power injection at the front and end for instance and thus needing up to 8A from a single channel I’d advised to upgrade to a QuinLED An-Penta-Plus which has 10A “high” power output channels!
 The same goes for running long stretches of 28.8w/m or even the ultra bright 38.4w/m strips.

 High PWM frequency = extra heat

 The above limits (especially for the channel side) are set for a PWM frequency of ~20kHz.
 If you have the desire to run your PWM frequency (much) higher this will increase the switches losses for the MOSFETs doing the PWM dimming.
 This in turn results in extra generated heat.
 It’s best to downrate channel limits a little bit when increasing frequency.
-Sadly I can’t give you an exact figure, doubling frequency doesn’t double heat but if say you went from ~20kHz to ~120kHz this would increase MOSFET heat to such a degree that I would downrate each channel 1 tier.
-So a “medium” power channel goes from 5A to 3A.
+Sadly I can’t give you an exact figure, doubling frequency doesn’t double the heat but if say you went from ~20kHz to ~120kHz this would increase MOSFET heat to such a degree that I would downrate each channel 1 tier.
+So a “medium” power channel goes from 5A to a “low” power channel tier and thus 3A.

 If you have a specific application please reach out to us on Discord to see if what you are looking to do has already been tried/tested or not!